Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 So let's not believe.
 Instead, let's look for what else is missing from Lady Margaret's biography.

 Left scratching for income after Edward IV's 1461 Yorkist victory, our courageous femme sole had only two options.
-So she took both of them.
+Sensibly, she took both of them.
 The first was to get herself or a suitable family member back on the throne.

-In Blood Sisters: The Women Behind the Wars of the Roses (New York, 2013), author Sarah Gristwood popularises evidence for one orthodox view: that Lady Margaret conspired to get Henry - that's Henry VII - on to the throne.
+In Blood Sisters: The Women Behind the Wars of the Roses (New York, 2013), author Sarah Gristwood popularises evidence for one orthodox view: that Lady Margaret conspired to get Harry - that's Henry VII - on to the throne.

 According to Gristwood, this theory required Lady Margaret's part in a double-infanticide.